Ranbir5ingh/Assignment/README.md

    npm run dev
    ```

-3. Open your browser and navigate to `http://localhost:3000` to access the application.
+3. Open your browser and navigate to your client base url to access the application.

 ## API Endpoints
 ### Authentication